christiankay/SDC_projects_P3_Behavioral-Cloning/writeup_template.md

 Then I increased the training data set by using also flipped images(vertical) and inverted steering angles.
 I also created additional image data from the left and right camera of the simulator.
 In that case, the steering angle was slightly corrected by a constant factor (code lines 53 and 60).

 The model was built by training the model through 5 epochs.
-For now only models with this amount of epochs are able to successful drive the track.
+For now only models with this amount of epochs are able to successful drive on the track.
 I have also training models with 3 and 7 epoch both approaches are not feasible.

 ![alt text][image1]